OTT Streaming – What Every Broadcaster Must Know in 2024

 Over-the-top platforms deliver video content directly over the web without the hassle, frustrations, or high costs associated with traditional broadcasting.
 With the market for OTT services expected to reach over $158 billion by 2024, now is the time to join in.
 OTT broadcasting isn’t the future; it is happening right now.

 Just like with traditional broadcasting, the process of delivering content to viewers via OTT technology is referred to as “streaming.”
-The terms OTT broadcasting and OTT streaming are referring to the same process.
+The terms OTT broadcasting and OTT streaming refer to the same process, so we’ll be using them interchangeably

 Cable and satellite providers began offering video on demand (VOD) content in the mid-90s.
 However, content options were often limited and relatively expensive.
 The Internet’s explosive growth and the development of OTT have unlocked entirely new paradigms for media delivery.